Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 5 - Deployment & Operations/21-implement-cicd.md

 # Implement Deployment Pipelines in Microsoft Fabric

 Deployment pipelines in Microsoft Fabric are incredibly powerful tools designed to **streamline and automate the process of propagating content changes** across various environments.

 Imagine a structured workflow where your valuable content, whether it's reports, datasets, or lakehouses, can seamlessly move from a **development environment**, where initial creation and iteration occur, to a **testing environment**, where rigorous quality assurance takes place, and finally to a **production environment**, where it becomes accessible to end-users.

-This systematic approach ensures that all changes are thoroughly developed, meticulously tested, and validated before they ever impact your users.
+>[!Tip]This systematic approach ensures that all changes are thoroughly developed, meticulously tested, and validated before they ever impact your users.
 In this comprehensive lab, you'll gain hands-on experience by creating a new deployment pipeline, meticulously assigning specific workspaces to its distinct stages, crafting some initial content within your development workspace, and then strategically deploying this content through the defined pipeline stages—Development, Test, and Production.

 > **Note**: To successfully complete every step of this exercise, it is crucial that you possess the necessary permissions.
 Specifically, you need to be a **member of the Fabric workspace admin role**.
 For detailed instructions on how to assign these vital roles within your Microsoft Fabric environment, please refer to the official documentation on [Roles in workspaces in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/get-started/roles-workspaces).